mfornace/nupack-docs-dev/sources/index.md

 # Overview

 ## About
 NUPACK is a growing software suite for the analysis and design of nucleic acid structures, devices, and systems serving the needs of researchers in the fields of nucleic acid nanotechnology, molecular programming, synthetic biology, and across the life sciences more broadly.
 Much of this software can be conveniently run using the NUPACK web application at [nupack.org](http://www.nupack.org) [@Zadeh11a].
-This User Guide provides documentation for the NUPACK Source Code.
+This User Guide provides documentation for the NUPACK Python module.

 When finishing a project that has benefited from NUPACK calculations, please remember to [cite](index.md#citation) the NUPACK web application and algorithms appropriately; citations are an important component in helping to secure funding for NUPACK development and maintenance.
 Please email us with questions, comments, feature requests, and bug reports at <support@nupack.org>.